kosdev-code/kos-buildpublish/readme.md

     prepublish_cmd: [OPTIONAL] When the publish goal is taken, this defines the command executed before publishing artifacts defined in this file.

     postpublish_cmd: [OPTIONAL] When the publish goal is taken, this defines the command executed after publishing artifacts defined in this file.

+    artifact_fail_policy: [OPTIONAL, default: hard] When set to soft, the build automation will continue if the artifact file does not exist.
+If set to hard, the automation will fail if the artifact to be published does not exist.

     artifacts: Array which defines the artifacts to deploy to an artifact store and publish.